Please contact the Trust Department with questions at (920) 490-3935

-Payment for those members who have not provided a Social Security Number or Non-citizenry information (a mandatory back up withholding tax of 28% will be applied).
+Payment for those members who have not provided a Social Security Number or Non-citizenry information (a mandatory back up withholding tax will be applied).

 Rather than receiving 100% of the trust fund, you may choose to receive a portion of your fund.
 To defer means to leave all or a portion of your trust fund invested with the Trust.
 There are several advantages to deferring one’s trust fund:

 Your tax obligation is deferred, because you do not pay taxes until you receive the funds.

 You can take out a portion this year.
 This is called a partial distribution.